yukiny0811/MetalVertexHelper/README.md

 # MetalVertexHelper

-**MetalVertexHelper** is a Swift package that simplifies the creation and management of vertex data for Metal applications.
+MetalVertexHelper is a Swift package designed to simplify the creation and management of vertex data for Metal applications.
+Have you ever struggled with memory alignment between Swift and Metal?
+MetalVertexHelper was created to solve that very problem.
 By leveraging Swift's powerful macro system, MetalVertexHelper automatically generates essential components such as C-compatible objects, vertex descriptors, and memory size calculations based on your Swift structs.
-This streamlined approach ensures type safety, reduces boilerplate code, and enhances performance in your Metal-based graphics and compute applications.
+Simply annotate your Swift struct with @VertexObject, and MetalVertexHelper will handle the necessary padding to align with Metal's requirements, ensuring type safety, reducing boilerplate code, and enhancing performance in your Metal-based graphics and compute applications.

 ## Features